-The remuneration of the Non-Executive Directors of the Company is determined by the Board of Directors of BOC Group and includes a fixed salary.
+The remuneration of the Independent Non-Executive Directors of the Company is determined by the Board of Directors of BOC Group and is a contract for service under a fixed annual fee.

 According to the remuneration policy for the Non-Executive Directors, directors' fees are paid only to the Company's Independent Non-Executive Directors, whereas no directors' fees are paid to the Non-Executive Directors that represent BOC Group.